Rose Hips Definition – What are Rose Hips

 How To Eat Rose Hips Raw

 You can also eat raw rosehips straight out of the hedge if the rose hips are ripe.
 Simply pick the hip and use your thumps and your two forefingers and squeeze out the pulp of the hip.
 In this way, you will get the pulp out of the hip without any seeds.
 When the pulp is out, you can taste the fresh delicious raw rose hip.
 If they are too hard and not ripen, you will not be able to squeeze out the pulp.
-If you are still not sure how to do it, take a look at this video down below.
-Woodland Classroom shows you how to do it.

 How to Preserve Rose Hips

 Rose hips can be preserved in different ways.
 The most common way is to make them into tea, jam, jelly, powder, or syrup and in that way preserve them.
 If you want to preserve them as whole rose hips, I would recommend either to dry or freeze them.

 How to Freeze Rose Hips

 If you don’t have time to use your badge of foraged rose hips or just haven’t yet decided what to use them for, you can always freeze your rose hips.
 There are two ways of freezing them: